kittennbfive/lkv373-tools/README.md

 To learn how to execute C-Code with newlib on the device see custom_firmware for instructions and "Hello World".

+NEW: codeflow/ for making graphical representations of a function.

 -------------------------------------------------------------------------------
 other stuff: